dokadon/terraform-web-server/README.md

 # terraform-web-server
 Deploys a simple Apache web server instance on Ubuntu 18.04 in AWS using terraform.

+One command initializes the terraform environment.
+``terraform init``

 One command builds the infrastructure.
 ``terraform apply``